 Housing costs in Escondido are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Escondido is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Escondido isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Escondido are a mix of both white- and blue-collar jobs.
 Overall, Escondido is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Escondido who work in office and administrative support (12.39%), sales jobs (11.33%), and maintenance occupations (10.10%).

 Also of interest is that Escondido has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Escondido are slightly better educated than the national average of 21.84% for all cities and towns, with 22.62% of adults in Escondido having a bachelor's degree or advanced degree.
+The education level of Escondido citizens is a little higher than the average for US cities and towns: 22.62% of adults in Escondido have at least a bachelor's degree.

 The per capita income in Escondido in 2010 was $23,397, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $93,588 for a family of four.
 However, Escondido contains both very wealthy and poor people as well.